What You Need To Know About NISP

 How can you get involved?

 - Take some time to explore the NISP website to gain a better understanding of the project.
-You’re able to provide your own valued feedback on the project that is then shared with all entities involved.

 - Do your part at home to be more efficient with your water usage and help reduce demand.
 We’ve gathered helpful tips for water conservation that only require small changes – which add up to a big impact!